 NPST Workshop Held in Kohima to Strengthen Teacher Assessment Framework

-Kohima, May 4, 2026: A two-day workshop on developing assessment items based on the National Professional Standards for Teachers (NPST) under PARAKH was held at SCERT, Kohima on May 1 and 2.
+Kohima, May 4, 2026: A two-day workshop focused on developing assessment items based on the National Professional Standards for Teachers (NPST) under the PARAKH framework was successfully conducted at the State Council of Educational Research and Training (SCERT), Kohima, on May 1 and 2.

 NPST Workshop Held in Kohima to Strengthen Teacher Assessment Framework